Overview

 Results & Impact

-- 5TB+ data processed reliably through production pipelines
+- 7 production models deployed across supply-chain verticals, processing 5TB+ of live data reliably through production pipelines

 Limitations & What I’d Do Differently